stgm/scientific-programming-1/Reference/02 Installation Online/10 online (CS50 IDE).md

     ls

 The `ls` command is an abbreviation of the word list.
 This command shows a list of all files and folders that can be seen from your "current" folder.
-By default the terminal starts in the folder `~/workspace`, and by executing hte command `ls` you should only see the folder `week1` that you've just created.
+By default the terminal starts in the folder `~/workspace`, and by executing the command `ls` you should only see the folder `week1` that you've just created.
 Let's now change the "current folder" by executing the following command:

     cd week1